BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-tokensscanning.md

       title: Scanning Lexemes for Tokens with flex
       questions:
         - "What is a lexeme?
 What is a token?"
-        - "Describe an algorithm to read a <code>String</code> from left to right, returning tokens as they are identified."
+        - "Describe an algorithm to read a <code>String</code> from left to right, returning tokens as they are identified.
+What familiar programming construct or paradigm do you see (hint - look at the loop, conditional, and check for the current character!)?"
         - "How would you modify this scanner configuration to support an assignment operator and an identifier (variable) token?"
+        - "Notice the actual text of the token is not typically returned directly by the scanner.
+Rather, it is stored in a variable (here, <code>yylval</code>).
+What is returned instead, and why not simply return <code>yytext</code> directly?"
+        - "Sketch the symbol table for the lexemes above.
+For each token type, assign a constant value to the type, and describe the type and format of the resulting token value."

 tags:
   - tokens